Low-dimensional adaptation of diffusion models: Convergence in total variation: Main results

-for some constant $C_{\mathsf{cover}} > 0$.
+for some universal constant $C_{\mathsf{cover}} > 0$, where \(R_0\) is the support radius in Assumption~\ref{ass:bd_supp}.
 Here and throughout, we shall refer to $k$ as the intrinsic dimension of $\pdata$. \end{assumption} The intrinsic dimension defined above is fairly generic, facilitating studies of a number of important low-dimensional structures.
-Partial examples that satisfy Assumption~\ref{ass:low_dim} include $k$-dimensional linear subspace in $\mathbb{R}^d$ and $k$-dimensional non-linear manifolds (provided that $\mathcal{X}_{\mathsf{data}}$ is polynomially bounded as in Assumption~\ref{ass:bd_supp} below), as well as structures with doubling dimension $k$ \citep{dasgupta2008random}.
-The interested reader is referred to \citet[Section 4.1]{huang2024denoising} for a more detailed discussion.
+Partial examples that satisfy Assumption~\ref{ass:low_dim} include $k$-dimensional linear subspace in $\mathbb{R}^d$ and $k$-dimensional manifolds (provided that $\mathcal{X}_{\mathsf{data}}$ is polynomially bounded as in Assumption~\ref{ass:bd_supp}), as well as structures with doubling dimension $k$ \citep{dasgupta2008random}.
+See \citet[Section 4.1]{huang2024denoising} for more detailed discussion.

-The second assumption we would like to impose on $\pdata$ is the boundedness of its support as follows. \begin{assumption}[Bounded support] Suppose that there exists a universal constant $c_R > 0$ such that

-\end{assumption} Note that the size of the support $\mathcal{X}_{\mathsf{data}}$ is allowed to scale polynomially (with arbitrarily large degree) in the number of iterations of the sampler, which accommodates a very wide range of practical applications like image generation.

-Next, we turn to the quality of score estimates and impose the following assumption regarding their $\ell_2$ accuracy.
-It is noteworthy that the score error metric $\varepsilon_{\mathsf{score}}$ defined below captures the mean squared estimation error when averaged over all time steps, rather than representing the error for a single time step. \begin{assumption}[$\ell_2$ score estimation error] Suppose that the estimated score functions $\{s_t(\cdot)\}_{t=1}^T$ obey

-\end{assumption} The $\ell_2$ score estimation error is commonly assumed in the state-of-the-art results on diffusion models (e.g., \citet{chen2022improved,benton2024nearly}).
-Additionally, this form of estimation error also aligns with practical training procedures such as score matching (e.g., \cite{hyvarinen2005estimation,vincent2011connection}).

-Finally, while our convergence theory for both DDIM and DDPM relies upon Assumptions~\ref{ass:low_dim}-\ref{ass:ddpm_score_matching}, these assumptions alone are insufficient to guarantee convergence of the DDIM-type samplers; see \citet[Section 3.2]{li2024sharp} for a counterexample.
-Consequently, we introduce below an additional set of assumptions in order to establish convergence theory for DDIM-type samplers.

-\begin{assumption}[Additional score estimation assumption for DDIM] Consider the estimated score functions $\{s_t(\cdot)\}_{t=1}^T$.
-Assume that for each $1\leq t \le T$, $s_t(\cdot )$ is twice continuously differentiable and satisfies